canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 tags: bugoftheday csharp
 ---

 Another day at work!
 This time, the room search was running slow.
-For one of the big clients, searching all available rooms in a one-week period took about 15 seconds.
+For one of the big hotels, searching all available rooms in a week took about 15 seconds.

 This room search was a public page to book a room into a hotel without using any external booking system.
 This page used an ASP.NET Core API project to combine data from different microservices.

 ## Room type details

 At first glance, I found an _N + 1 SELECT_.
 This is a common anti-pattern.
-The code called the database per each element from the input set to find more details about each item.
+The code called the database per each element from an input set to find more details about each item.

 This _N + 1 SELECT_ was in the code to find the details of each room type.
 The code looked something like this:

 ```csharp
 public async Task<IEnumerable<RoomTypeViewModel>> GetRoomTypesAsync(int hotelId, IEnumerable<int> roomTypeIds)